Student Bios

 Wyatt Harris is a doctoral candidate in Theological Studies.
 His dissertation, titled “The Doctrine of Justification and the Problem of Antiblackness” offers a constructive account of the Christian doctrine of justification in light of contemporary questions, especially those of race and antiblackness.
 This project analyzes recent accounts of, and debates surrounding, the Christian doctrine of justification, especially in the Lutheran tradition, and routes these through relevant concerns raised by both black theologians and radical black studies scholars, with a particular focus on Afropessimism, and argues that the doctrine must account for, and be informed by, such concerns in order to be adequately expressed and understood today.
 His writing has appeared in the Journal of Reformed Theology and Scriptura.
 Prior to his doctoral studies, he served as adjunct faculty in the Alabama Community College System’s Marion Military Institute and taught World Religions, New Testament Survey, and Old Testament Survey.
 Wyatt received his BA in English from The University of Mississippi and his M.Div from Beeson Divinity School, Samford University.

-is a doctoral student in Theological Studies.
-He is interested in constructive Christian theologies as they relate to post-supersessionism, ecclesiology, political theology, and questions of human difference.
-Prior to his doctoral studies, he lived and served, with his now-married wife, in Christian communities for people with differing (dis)abilities in Durham, North Carolina working in conjunction with Duke University and various non-profit organizations before moving with his wife to Atlanta.
+David Thien Le is a doctoral student in Theological Studies.
+He engages topics of language, political theology, and the nature of human difference pulling on critical theory, Jewish thought, and Christian theology.
+Prior to his doctoral studies, he lived and served, with his wife, in Christian communities for people with differing (dis)abilities in Durham, North Carolina working in conjunction with Duke University and various non-profit organizations before moving to Atlanta.
 David received his M.T.S. from Duke Divinity School and his B.S. in Biochemistry from Baylor University.